By Rob Shaul

 Loaded step ups are a functional, transferable, and no-excuse way to directly train hiking uphill under load – a foundational fitness demand for all mountain sports.

 Loaded step ups can be completed anywhere.
 Mountain athletes living in flatlands or away from any vertical terrain can train uphill movement under load with a backpack, filler and a 15-18 inch step or bench.

-The bad news is step ups can These are pure drudgery, but with one exercise train the legs, core and lungs in a sport-specific manner.
+The bad news is step ups are pure drudgery, but with one exercise you train the legs, core, and lungs in a sport-specific manner.
 We try not to load more than 45# and use a step higher than 17 inches.